HoodedUnicorn/Awoken-Windows/README.md

 This project contains two main files:

 `prerequisite.bat`: A batch script to set up the necessary environment, disable sleep settings, and run the Python script. <br>
-`awoken.py`: A Python script that prevents the system from going to sleep and simulates activity.
+`awoken.exe`: An executable prevents the system from going to sleep and simulates activity.

 ### Steps to Set Up and Run
 #### Step 1: Prepare the Environment